 Now, I come to a pair of writers my life happily intersected—Ray Bradbury and William Patrick (WP) Kinsella.

 I met Ray Bradbury when I was pregnant with my middle child.
 I had him sign my copy of Martian Chronicles, told him I was a writer because of him, and gave him a copy of my first novel.
 He wrote a novel that stands in my heart as one of the most evocative collections of words in the English language.

 First of all, it was October, a rare month for boys.
 Not that all months aren’t rare.
 But there be bad and good, as the pirates say.
 Take September, a bad month: school begins.
 Consider August, a good month: school hasn’t begun yet.
 July, well, July’s really fine: there’s no chance in the world for school.
 June, no doubting it, June’s best of all, for the school doors spring wide and September’s a billion years away.

 But you take October, now.
 School’s been on a month and you’re riding easier in the reins, jogging along.
 You got time to think of the garbage you’ll dump on old man Prickett’s porch, or the hairy-ape costume you’ll wear to the YMCA the last night of the month.
 And if it’s around October twentieth and everything smoky-smelling and the sky orange and ash gray at twilight, it seems Halloween will never come in a fall of broomsticks and a soft flap of bedsheets around corners. – Ray Bradbury, Something Wicked This Way Comes

-And this from a new novel by the writer who introduced me to the field of dreams (and who makes a starring appearance in my story in the recent Future Games anthology…
+And this from a new novel by the writer who introduced me to the field of dreams (and who makes a starring appearance in my story “Distance” in the Future Games anthology…).

 “You appear to be a man in your late 60’s,” the Gringo Journalist says.